• Skip to primary navigation

 • Add beef and pork to bowl and use your hands to combine the breadcrumb mixture into the meat.

 • Drop meatballs into simmering sauce.
-Allow to simmer in sauce at least 30 minutes, stirring occasionally.
+Allow to simmer in sauce at least 30 minutes before serving but preferred an hour.
+Meatballs should register at least 165 °F

 Tried this recipe?Let us know how it was!